 Students on practicum teams are expected to keep logs of their contact hours, types of clients, measures and types of therapy used, etc. This information will be required when students apply for internship and must complete the APPIC application.
+Currently, the PSC covers the cost of a Time2Track subscription for each student.
 At the end of each semester, faculty supervising the teams will fill out the Evaluation of Training Performance forms on each student and provide feedback to students on their clinical skills.
 These evaluations will go in the student's permanent file.
 Students will also complete supervisor evaluation forms.
 Students on practicum teams are expected to be familiar with all APA ethical guidelines, Standards for Providers of Psychological Services, and the Clinic Manual (which details procedures specific to the PSC).

-Before seeing their first client at the PSC, students must obtain Student Liability Insurance from the APA Trust, with documentation provided to the PSC Director.
+^{}Before seeing their first client at the PSC, students must obtain Student Liability Insurance from the APA Trust, with documentation provided to the PSC Director.